Knappand History, Family Crest & Coats of Arms

 Early History of the Knappand family

 This web page shows only a small excerpt of our Knappand research.
-Another 56 words (4 lines of text) covering the years 1273, 1406, 1433, 1406, 1415, 1419, 1431, 1432 and 1433 are included under the topic Early Knappand History in all our PDF Extended History products and printed products wherever possible.
+Another 56 words (4 lines of text) covering the years 1273, 1406, 1433, 1406, 1415, 1419, 1431, 1432, 1433, 1698, 1778, 1700 and 1760 are included under the topic Early Knappand History in all our PDF Extended History products and printed products wherever possible.

 Knappand Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Knappand include Knapton, Napton, Knappen and others.

 Early Notables of the Knappand family (pre 1700)

-Another 32 words (2 lines of text) are included under the topic Early Knappand Notables in all our PDF Extended History products and printed products wherever possible.
+Another 34 words (2 lines of text) are included under the topic Early Knappand Notables in all our PDF Extended History products and printed products wherever possible.